n00mkrad/flowframes/README.md

 # Flowframes - Windows GUI for Video Interpolation
-Flowframes Windows GUI for video interpolation - Supports RIFE, RIFE-NCNN, DAIN-NCNN, CAIN-NCNN networks.
+Flowframes Windows GUI for video interpolation - Supports RIFE, RIFE-NCNN, DAIN-NCNN networks.

 Flowframes is **open-source donationware**.
 Builds are released for free on itch after an early-access period on Patreon.
 This repo's code is complete and does not "paywall" experienced users who want to compile the program themselves.